 Eye drops with preservatives come in multidose bottles that contain chemical preservatives.
-These preservatives prevent the growth of bacteria once the bottle has been opened and allow the drops to last much longer; however, they can irritate the eyes, especially if you have moderate to severe dry eyes.
+These preservatives prevent the growth of bacteria once the bottle has been opened and allow the drops to last much longer; however, they can irritate the eyes, especially if you have a moderate to severe condition.
 Eye drops with preservatives may also cause corneal toxicity.

-Blink Gel drops are made with a thick lubricating formula that adapts to your individual dry eye needs.
-These drops are specially formulated for enhanced comfort and work to restore tear film every time you blink.
-Blink Gel is made with all the advantages of Blink Tears but with a more viscous formula for enhanced relief.
-Blink Gel works on moderate to severe dry eye symptoms and can be used during the day and at night.
+Blink Gel drops are made with a thick lubricating formula that adapts to your individual eye needs.
+These drops are specially formulated for enhanced comfort and work to restore the tear film every time you blink.
+Blink Gel is made with all the advantages of Blink Tears but with a more viscous formula for enhanced staying power.

-Designed to restore your tears’ natural balance and maximize hydration, Blink Gel provides long-lasting dry eye symptom relief.
-Blink Gel contains OcuPure Preservative, which is a non-toxic preservative that keeps the drops sterile while in the bottle.
+Designed to restore your tears’ natural balance and maximize hydration, Blink Gel may be a great option for you.
 Check price and purchase Blink Gel on Amazon.

-GenTeal is optimized for quick, soothing relief from irritated, itchy, dry eyes.
 GenTeal drops contain Polyquad, which is a safe preservative that is gentle on the eyes.
-GenTeal gel drops shield eyes against further irritation and provide lasting relief.
-They also restore comfort after exposure to drying elements like wind and sun.
+GenTeal gel drops ssafeguard the eyes against further irritation and restore comfort after exposure to drying elements like wind and sun.
 GenTeal gel drops are ideal for use at night by applying right before bed.
 Check price and purchase GenTeal Gel on Amazon.

-hydraSense Night Therapy for Dry Eyes provides a solution for irritated eyes. hydraSense Night Therapy provides effective and long-lasting relief from dry eyes.
-Designed for use at bedtime, hydraSense Night Therapy features a gel-drop solution that has a thicker consistency for lasting relief.
-However, the easy-to-use gel drops can also be used during the day.
-The drops contain sodium hyaluronate to lubricate, hydrate, and protect the eyes.
+hydraSense Night Therapy is designed for use at bedtime and features a gel-drop solution that has a thicker consistency for lasting support of a healthy ocular surface.
+The drops contain sodium hyaluronate to lubricate and hydrate the eyes.
 Check price and purchase HydraSense on Amazon.

-Systane gel eye drops have a thick formulation made to coat the eye with a powerful layer of dry eye symptom relief.
-Systane gel eye drops offer temporary relief of burning and irritation caused by dryness of the eye.
-These gel eye drops provide long-lasting nighttime protection overnight for even the most severe symptoms of dry eye.
-Don’t let dry eye keep you up at night any longer – Systane eye drops will work while you sleep to help you get a good night’s rest.
+Systane gel eye drops have a thick formulation made to coat the eye with a powerful layer of tears.
+Don’t let dryness keep you up at night any longer – Systane eye drops will work while you sleep to help support healthy eyes.
 Check price and purchase Systane on Amazon.

 The Bausch & Lomb Liposic Ophthalmic Gel is a highly viscous, clear gel that quickly spreads over the conjunctiva and cornea, without leaving streaks on the eye.
-The gel adds moisture to the ocular surface to soothe dry eye symptoms including irritation, burning or tiredness of the eyes.
-This gel is best used for persistent dry eye syndrome at nighttime but can also be used for mild to severe dry eye.
+The gel adds moisture to the ocular surface and is best used for persistent dryness at nighttime but can also be used for mild to severe conditions.
 Liposic Ophthalmic Gel is formulated to replicate all three layers of the tear film and even has a pH of 7.4, which is similar to that of natural tears.
-These gel drops will provide long-lasting relief without blurring your vision.
 This gel is available in Canada, but not in the US.
 Check price and purchase Bausch & Lomb on Amazon.

-HYLO Gel was developed specifically for patients with more severe and persistent dry eye.
-The gel drops offer more intensive, therapeutic lubrication of the ocular surface for strong and long-lasting dry eye relief.
+HYLO Gel was developed specifically for patients with more severe and persistent dryness.
+The gel drops offer more intensive lubrication of the ocular surface.
 HYLO Gel does not easily rinse off due to its special formulation that results in a stable, long-lasting lubricating film on the eye.
-The gel drops also support the natural process of healing.

 HYLO Gel eye drops are preservative-free and phosphate-free, making them easier to tolerate for those with sensitive eyes.
 HYLO Gel is also formulated with the sodium salt of hyaluronic acid, which is naturally found in the eye and other parts of the body.
 You may also use HYLO Gel while wearing hard or soft contact lenses if your eye doctor says it’s safe.
 Check price and purchase HYLO on Amazon.